AirgoAtlasAI/atlasai/README.md

 ### Case Study (1) Aircraft Armrest

-The ATLAS-AI-integrated FEM models was evaluated on an established AirGo Design’s CARBON aircraft seat armrest  component.
+The ATLAS-AI-integrated FEM models were evaluated on an established AirGo Design’s CARBON aircraft seat armrest  component.
 It is noteworthy that ATLAS-AI methodology was originally applied in development of the CARBON seats starting from design/manufacturing of the armrest, which was fabricated and tested according to standard abuse loads.
 The material grade is of the PEI family with 20% carbon fiber content.

 ![img_CARBON_Armrest](assets/images/CARBON_Armrest.png)

-The structural simulation was conducted with Ansys LS-Dyna.
-A Quasi-static analysis was set up to simulate the downward abuse load.
+The structural simulations were conducted with Ansys LS-Dyna.
 To achieve better precision in  simulating the armrest's deformation under load, the FEM model incorporates not only the armrest itself but also the test rig it is secured to.

 ![img_CARBON_Armrest_FEM](assets/images/CARBON_Armrest_FEM.png)